schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

         6 weeks course in Berlin where you start with yourself and strengthen your empathetic leadership skills.
         </p>
         <p>
-        This package contains 6 trainings of 90 minutes & access to the online community in Mighty Networks: <b>2400 Euros</b>
+        This package contains 6 trainings of 90 minutes & access to the online community in Mighty Networks: <b>2400 Euros per person</b>
         </p>
         <p><a href="mailto:{{ site.email }}?subject=Kickstart your Empathic Leadership - BERLIN" target="_blank" class="btn btn-primary">Book now</a></p>
         </div>